-On May, 1 Orthodox Christians in Ukraine and all over the world celebrate Easter.
-Catholic Easter was celebrated on March, 27.
+Orthodox Christians in Ukraine and all over the world celebrate Easter this Sunday, April 28.
 For all Christians of the world, this holiday symbolizes one event - the resurrection of Jesus Christ, but is celebrated among Christian denominations differently.

 - The celebration of the Orthodox Easter is always held together or later than Catholic Easter celebration, never before.
 Orthodox Church continues to follow the Julian calendar when calculating the date of Easter.
 The rest of Christianity uses the Gregorian calendar.
 And also the Orthodox Church continues to adhere to the rule that requires that Easter must take place after the Jewish Passover in order to maintain the Biblical sequence of Christ’s Passion.

 - It is customary among Orthodox Christians to greet one another during Easter season with the Paschal greeting.
 The salutation begins with the phrase, "Christ is Risen!"
 The response is "Truly, He is Risen!".
 Catholics often wish each other Happy Easter, God’s blessings and other warm wishes.

 - Both Orthodox and Catholics color and decorate eggs for Easter.
 According to the legend, this custom traced back to the ancient Rome, when Mary Magdalene brought an egg as a gift to Emperor Tiberius as a symbol of the Resurrection of Christ.
 The emperor did not believe Mary - said that the dead are not raised, the egg does not become white in red.
 And the egg at the same moment became red.
 Therefore, originally painted Easter eggs were red.

 - Also, there is a tradition of Orthodox Christians to "clink" Easter eggs.
 The winner of such competition is the one whose egg after the collision will remain intact.